TheArcherST/aiogram_markups/README.md

 data keyboards, if you use states, it must be set to False.

-> Note: you can make fully messages from keyvoard.
+> Note: you can make fully messages from keyboards.
 > Just write into field `__text__` message text and
 > call method `Keyboard.process`.